ramereth/presentation-ganeti/design_goals/1_ganeti-intro.md

 # What is ganeti? #

 * Software to manage a cluster of virtual servers
+* Project created and maintained by Google
 * Combines virtualization & data replication
+* Works with multiple hypervisors
 * Automates storage management
 * Automates OS deployment
-* Project created and maintained by Google

 !SLIDES bullets smaller-img-height img-right transition=fade